Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 ### Removed usage of `conservative_impl_trait`

-Whilst I love this feature I do want to start moving towards the stable compiler and this doesn't seem like its going to be stable for a while.
+Whilst I love this feature, I do want to start moving towards the stable compiler, and this doesn't seem like its going to be stable for a while.
-Most cases of this that I changed just exposed the private type to the public although one did require boxing the type instead.
+Most usages of this that I changed just exposed the private type to the public (although one did require boxing the type instead).

 ### Improved server side checks of commands

-The server ended up being too trusting in some cases, some extra checks have been added to ensure the player is in the correct state for a command.
+The server ended up being too trusting in some cases.
+Some extra checks have been added to ensure the player is in the correct state for a command.

 ### Pathfinding queue

-Previously all pathfinding requests were handled instantly, this started to cause issues at the end of lessons were almost every entity will try to request a path.
-This has been changed to a queue where paths are generated every tick up to a time limit, once the time limit is reaches the queue will wait until the next tick to continue processing paths.
-This will cause a small delay for entities getting paths during busy periods but this prevents freezing the game which would be worse.
+Previously all pathfinding requests were handled instantly.
+This started to cause issues at the end of lessons where almost every entity will try to request a path.
+This has been changed to a queue where paths are generated every tick up to a time limit; once the time limit is reached the queue will wait until the next tick to continue processing paths.
+This will cause a small delay for entities getting paths during busy periods but prevents freezing the game, which would be worse.

 [rust-site]: https://www.rust-lang.org/
 [rust-repo]: https://github.com/rust-lang/rust